JalalUddin7/AIForGoodCurriculum/Workshop #2/Lab2.md

 # Fundamentals Workshop 2

+AI for Good Technical Track, 19 March 2020,  9:30 - 17:30

+## _

-### Prerequisites for the Cohort attending the session:
+## Prerequisites for the Cohort attending the session:

 <hr>

-**Please ensure that all attendees have access to their organisation's subscriptions, and that they are able to provision resources within them.**
+<span style="color:red">**Please ensure that all attendees have access to their organisation's subscriptions, and that they are able to provision resources within them.**</span>

 <hr>